julianrubisch/attractor/README.md

 gem install attractor-javascript
 ```

-You will most likely want to install Attractor using [Bundler](https://bundler.io):
+You will most likely want to install Attractor using [Bundler][bundler]:

 ```ruby
 gem 'attractor'